psipred/bioserf/README.md

 * B0R5N0.pgen.presults: presults file from Genthreader run (you need all the pdbs too)
 * modlib/ : location of modeller libraries
 * lib/x86-64-intel8/ : location of modelly architecture specific libs
-* python : location of the python to use
+* python : location of the python to use or location of mod9.17 exe
 * qmodcheck_mainens : path to this Exe
 * qmodcheck : path to this Exe
 * modchekpot.data : path to this data file
 * tmjury3d_mq_modeller_threadsafe: path to this exe

 Finally this should output a file
-B0R5N0.final.pdb
+B0R5N0.final_pdb

+consider swapping python location for mod9.17
+Note that here the modeller PYTHONPATH and LD_LIBRARY_PATH must be set

 # DomSerf protocol